automl/CARP-S/docs/index.md

 -   :octicons-package-dependents-16: __Minimal Dependencies__

     CARP-S is modular and allows you to only install what you need to run and evaluate what you want.
-For details please have a look at the [installation instructions](installation.md).
+For details, please have a look at the [installation instructions](installation.md).